mehmetneu/Assignment/README.md

 4. Then I moved this rate information by Transforming it into DWH Scheme with "Proc_DimRates" SP.
 5. To create the FactSales table, the FactSales table under the DWH Scheme has been filled in with "Proc_FactSales" SP using the SalesOrderHeader and SalesOrderDetail tables.
  Final Step, Reporting;
     In this step, the desired report is created by using both SQL Query and Power BI.
 You can browse the "Report Result" Folder for details.
-The Report Query is inside the SQL Queries/Report Query.sql
+The Report Query is inside the "SQL Queries/Report Query.sql"

 Q2,3,4 below:
 I did this work for single Initial Load and FactSales.
 I could not construct an incremental structure.
 It would be nice to set this up.